Winlinux0/DELL_LATITUDE_6430U_EFI_HACKINTOSH/README.md

 - El Capitan - works, but no Wi-Fi
 - Yosemite - works, but no Wi-Fi
 - Mavericks - works, but no Wi-Fi
+- Mountain Lion - works, but no Wi-Fi

 Partially Working
 - Monterey - system installs and runs, but graphics acceleration does not work